interstar/Patterning-Core/tutorial/sources/Introduction to Patterning.md

 ----
 :patterning

-(poly 0.7 5
+(poly 5 0.7
    {:stroke (p-color 0 255 0),
     :fill (p-color 150 150 255),
     :stroke-weight 4})

 ----
 We can also create the polygon with a different centre.
-In this case, we put the x and y coordinates **as the first two arguments**.
+In this case, we put the x and y coordinates **after the number of sides and radius, before the style**.

 ----
 :patterning

-(poly 0.3 0 0.7 5
+(poly 5 0.7 0.3 0
    {:stroke (p-color 0 255 0),
     :fill (p-color 150 150 255),
     :stroke-weight 4})